 Brian Hunt

-Brian’s interests include geologic mapping and hydrogeology in Central and West Texas.
+Brian’s interests include geologic mapping and hydrogeology in central and west Texas.
 Brian makes detailed geologic maps and map databases for the Bureau since he joined the BEG in 2020.
-He has 20 years of experience working on groundwater availability, sustainability, and aquifer management issues in central Texas.
+In addition, he has greater than 20 years of experience working on groundwater availability, sustainability, and aquifer management issues in central Texas.
 Those issues require the integration of a variety of methods and data such as geologic/structure mapping, stratigraphy, geochemistry, water levels, dye tracing, geophysics, flow measurements, aquifer testing, and analytical/numerical modeling.

 Brian is passionate about geology and hydrogeology and enjoys teaching students, leading field trips, and is a past president of the Austin Geological Society.
 He has over 100 published articles, maps, reports, and abstracts.